Is Your Restaurant Ready to Serve Alcoholic Beverages?

 There are many steps to acquiring a beer and wine license, but if you do your homework, it shouldn’t be too difficult.
 One of the things to consider is the need for a monthly or annual fee to keep your certification valid.
 You will also want to learn the legal specifications of your state, county, and even city.
 For instance, some cities or counties have additional rules about the sale and consumption of alcohol.

 It’s critical to do your research in regards to the legal safe of wine and beer because breaking the law even once can lead to severe financial and legal cost.
+If your restaurant is part of a franchise, be aware of the FDD.
+Franchise Gator explains the FDD contains information about costs and training and support, to hiring employees and securing equipment for your restaurant.

 Equipment, Tools, and Accessories